Juniper/terraform-provider-apstra/docs/resources/raw_json.md

 # apstra_raw_json (Resource)

 **!!!
 Warning !!!**
-This is an *experimental* resource intended only to solve problems not addressed by the normal resources.Use is discouraged and not supported.
+This is resource is intended only to solve problems not addressed by the normal resources.Its use is discouraged and not supported.
 You're on your own with this thing.
 **!!!
 Warning !!!**

 This resource creates an object from a raw JSON payload via `POST` request.
 It assumes that the API will respond with a payload containing the new object ID: `{"id": "xxxxxxxx"}`.
 Config drift detection is not implemented, but update-in-place should be possible..
 The `Update()` and `Delete()` functions append the ID (`/xxxxxxxx`) to the URL.